PhilippeMarcMeyer/Learning-Vuejs/README.md

 04/19/2019 : A new cloud storage key is retrieved when needed. keep your key for yourself as you will need it to access the same cloud storage form another device :-)

-### I like this project not only for the Vuejs framework but for the intensive use of recursive functions :-)
+#### I like this project not only for the Vuejs framework but for the intensive use of recursive functions :-)
+with a free cloud storage thanks to https://jsonblob.com/ !

 ### DEMO : https://philippemarcmeyer.github.io/vueTodoList/index.html